 Article Translations: (Spanish)

-Diphtheria is a bacterial infection that spreads easily and occurs quickly.
-It mainly affects the nose and throat.
-Children under 5 and adults over 60 years old are particularly at risk for contracting the infection.
+Diphtheria is a bacterial infection.
+It spreads easily and happens quickly, and mainly affects the nose and throat.
+Children under 5 and adults over 60 years old are particularly at risk for getting it.
 People living in crowded or unclean conditions, those who aren't well nourished, and children and adults who don't have up-to-date immunizations are also at risk.

-Diphtheria is very rare in the United States and Europe, where health officials have been immunizing children against it for decades.
-However, it's still common in developing countries where immunizations aren't given routinely.
-In 1993 and 1994, more than 50,000 cases were reported during a serious outbreak of diphtheria in countries of the former Soviet Union.
+Diphtheria (dif-THEER-ee-uh) is very rare in the United States and Europe, where children routinely get vaccinated against it.
+But it's still common in developing countries where immunizations aren't given routinely.

-The toxin, or poison, caused by the bacteria can lead to a thick coating (or membrane) in the nose, throat, or airway, which makes a diphtheria infection different from other more common infections that cause sore throat (such as strep throat).
-This coating is usually fuzzy gray or black and can cause breathing problems and difficulty in swallowing.
+The toxin, or poison, caused by the bacteria can lead to a thick coating (or membrane) in the nose, throat, or airway.
+This makes a diphtheria infection different from other more common infections that cause sore throat (such as strep throat).
+This coating is usually fuzzy gray or black, and can cause breathing problems and trouble swallowing.

 - complain of double vision